 Missing on the Tube

-There have been many novels written about children who are abducted, who have gone missing, who are held captive say in a school building, and all of these are suspenseful, particularly so probably because young children are involved.
-Fierce Kingdom by...
+~ No One Saw a Thing, by Andrea Mara ~ Bantam, 2023.
+There have been many novels written about children who are abducted, who have gone missing, who are held captive say in a school building, and all of these...

-The southwest wind picked up turbulence around the San Francisco Peaks, howled across the emptiness of the Moenkopi plateau, and made a thousand strange sounds in windows of the old Hopi villages at Shongopovi and Second Mesa.
-Two hundred vacant...
+~ Tony Hillerman’s Leaphorn and Chee Books ~ 1970 – 1996.
+The southwest wind picked up turbulence around the San Francisco Peaks, howled across the emptiness of the Moenkopi plateau, and made a thousand strange sounds in windows of the...

+~ Death at the Sign of the Rook, by Kate Atkinson ~ Penguin Random House, 2024.
 A new Kate Atkinson novel!
-And that too, featuring the inimitable Jackson Brodie, who I feared had retired forever at the end of Big Sky!
-The opening of Atkinson’s latest, Death at the Sign of a Rook, was a bit...
+And that too, featuring the inimitable Jackson Brodie, who I feared had retired forever at the end of Big...

 Amy Chua burst into popular public consciousness with her third book, The Battle Hymn of the Tiger Mother.
 An memoir about her strict Chinese-parenting approach, the book was both wildly entertaining and wildly controversial.
 Her next book also created controversy:...